intrxx/Space-Eater/README.md

 # Space_Eater

-My first game in js, It was done using Phaser engine
+My first game in Phaser Engine, the game was done using Java Script and it's also avaiable on [itch.io](https://intrxx.itch.io/space-eater)